Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

     - Value decomposition advanced actor-critic (VDA2C) is one of the extensions of :ref:`IA2C`.
     - Agent architecture of VDA2C consists of three modules: ``policy``, ``critic``, and ``mixer``.
-    - VDA2C is proposed to solve cooperative tasks only.
+    - VDA2C is proposed to solve cooperative and collaborative tasks only.

 **Preliminary**: